Costa Rica

 What to Expect

 Physical Activity • This is a physically active summer travel program.
-You can expect to walk on beaches after dark, hike in the jungle, work on hands-on projects and raft through the jungle.
+You can expect to walk on beaches after dark for turtle nest patrols, hike in the jungle, work on hands-on projects, and raft through the jungle.
 You do not need to be at peak fitness to participate, but it is important that you have a desire to be physically active, and that you are excited about trying all activities.

 Accommodations • We stay in various types of accommodations throughout this program, including a dormitory at a scientific research station and rustic ecolodges.
-Students have access to common and outside space at our accommodations for community meetings, working on projects, and socializing.
-Leaders stay together with students throughout the program.
+Students have access to common and outside space at our accommodations for group meetings, working on projects, and socializing.
+Leaders reside with students throughout the program.

 Climate • Costa Rica is a tropical country with two seasons: wet and dry.
 Summer is the wet season.
 It rains often in brief, heavy showers rather than all-day storms.
 Daytime temperatures range from 75–85°F (23–29°C), while nighttime temperatures drop to 70–75°F (21–23°C).

-Meals • We enjoy most meals of traditional Costa Rican cuisine prepared and served at our accommodations.
-Other times we eat lunch and dinner in restaurants.
-Occasionally we also purchase supplies for healthy and delicious picnic lunches.
+Meals • We enjoy all meals of traditional Costa Rican cuisine prepared and served at our accommodations.

 Cuisine • Costa Rican cuisine features a hearty amount of rice and beans, and a delicious array of tropical fruits, such as papaya, mango, and pineapple, at almost every meal.
 A typical lunch consists of gallo pinto (rice and beans), fish or chicken, vegetables, cheese, tortillas, and fruit.